RNLI – Paul Manners, Bill & George Osborne

 |Comment / History:-

 The local fishing community often doubled as volunteer life-boatman.
+George Osborne would also help ferry supplies out to Radio Caroline from Leigh-on-Sea cockle sheds.

 When the weather was bad boat trips from Leigh-on-Sea or Burnham-on-Crouch were in regular contact using SW radio commonly known as the “Fish Phone”, it was very reassuring to know that we were not alone.